 For assistance on retrieving or creating a position’s job description, please contact the Classification and Compensation (Class & Comp) team at email@example.com or visit the Class & Comp website for guidance.

 Tip: We encourage job descriptions to be reviewed annually to ensure they are accurate and true to Mason’s mission.
 For example, veteran candidates, who understand how their skills and experience can translate to the civilian workforce, are more likely to apply to our opportunities.
 As a position evolves over time, the job description will often evolve with it.
 Up-to-date job descriptions ensures that Mason attracts the most qualified candidates based on current data, both internal to Mason and the external market.
 In this spirit, please work with the Class & Comp team regarding position creation, modification, and annual review of your department’s job descriptions.

 The next step prior to advertising your vacancy is to evaluate and finalize your compensation.
 This step is initiated within the ATS through the HR Review stage and will cue Class & Comp to review the compensation based on pay equity within GMU and market analysis specific to the position.

 Note: The pay range will be provided by Class & Comp within the job posting under the Notes tab.
 This data is only viewable by Mason employees and not the general public.
 For any faculty positions (Administrative/Professional or Instructional), it is strongly recommended that the position be listed as “commensurate with experience."
 Pay data can be provided by candidates during the application process by electing to answer a prescreening question providing their minimum salary requirements.
 However, please note that it is prohibited to ask for a candidate’s current and/or past salary information.
-For additional guidance on how to utilize this pay data, please reach out to Class & Comp or Talent Acquisition.
+For additional guidance on how to utilize pay data, please reach out to HR’s Class & Comp or Talent Acquisition team.